canjs/canjs/observe/batch_events.md

     },10);

-This batches everything that happens within the same thread of execution and/or within 10 ms of ech other.
+This batches everything that happens within the same thread of execution and/or within 10 ms of each other.